 With more than 2 billion people worldwide purchasing online, there’s plenty of opportunities for sellers to capture an audience and build a brand.
 While they have every opportunity to be optimistic, the truth is there are still challenges, specifically when it comes to eCommerce funding. eCommerce sellers shouldn’t have a one-size-fits-all approach to financing; they need access to multiple funding sources that are aligned with a specific purpose.

 eCommerce Financing Challenges

-This guide to eCommerce funding will help you analyze your options and learn about an innovative financing solution that is the only one built to serve the unique needs of online sellers.
+This guide to eCommerce funding will help you analyze your financing options and learn about an innovative, short-term financing solution that is the only one built to serve the unique needs of online sellers.